Vaccines for ages 5 to 11

 - Missoula City-County Health Department

-APPOINTMENTS: Appointments can be made online at missoulainfo.com.
+APPOINTMENTS: Appointments are available by calling 258-INFO (4636), option 1, or online at missoulainfo.com.
 Appointments are required to ensure adequate staffing and supplies.
 Second dose appointments must take place 21 days after the first dose; the health department will not be able to provide flexibility on this.

 - University of Montana Curry Health Center